jonush/jonush/README.md

 ### Hey 👋, I'm Jonathan

-I enjoy front-end development as well as user experience design.
-I find the initial design process and then the technical transition into coding said designs to be a lot of fun.
-I enjy reading books across many different genres, some of which being: self-help, sci-fi, non-fiction, and biographies.
+I am a full-stack web developer with a passion for UX development.
+I appreciate the design process and then the technical transition into coding said designs.
+I am an advocate for implementing accessiblity throughout all aspects of what I build.

+My interests include:

+- Browsing the Figma community plug-ins and templates
+- Diving into CSS/UI libraries and using them in ReactJS
+- Playing 🎾

 Contact me through twitter [@jawnhsu](https://twitter.com/jawnhsu) if you want to chat!

 <!--
 **jonush/jonush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.